 When you live on an island, water rescue is very important.
 Camano Island has, on average, more water rescues than cardiac arrests.
 Too often, the victim isn’t wearing a life jacket, and time is everything.

 During crabbing and shrimp season, the number of boaters increases dramatically on the island.
 As a result, every firefighter with the department is trained for marine rescue.
-With three boats, including a 28 foot fireboat, CIFR’s more than 40 water rescue technicians and 13 fire boat operators are increasingly prepared.
+With two boats, including a 28 foot fireboat, CIFR’s more than 40 water rescue technicians and 13 fire boat operators are increasingly prepared.

 Rope rescue operations are a critical piece of the technical rescue response on Camano Island.
 Much of our shoreline is high bluff, and often it is a homeowner’s pet that goes over a cliff.
 If we don’t go get the dog, nine times out of 10 we’ll have to go after the owner instead.